javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/article.md

 Objects in JavaScript combine two functionalities.

 1. First -- they are "associative arrays": a structure for storing keyed data.
-2. Second -- they provide features for object-oriented programming.
+2. Second -- they provide features for object-oriented programming like inheritance.

 Here we concentrate on the first part: using objects as a data store, and we will study it in-depth.
 That's the required base for studying the second part.